BirdVox/bv_context_adaptation/progress.md

 5. [DONE] Compute log-mel-spectrograms of augmented audio, store into 6*33=198 HDF5 containers.

-6. Compute log-mel-spectrograms of full night, store into 6 HDF5 containers.
+6. [IN PROGRESS] Compute log-mel-spectrograms of full night, store into 6 HDF5 containers.

 7. ICASSP convnet without data augmentation: for all 6 units and 10 tolerances, train (a), predict (b), evaluate on BirdVox-70k (c), evaluate on full nights (d).